 '''

-prc_restart_vsm_no_status vs_shift
+dfxc_restart_vsm_no_status vs_shift

-prc_send_sw_trigger vs_shift 2
+dfxc_send_sw_trigger vs_shift 2

 '''

-Switch between values of 0, 1 and 2 to reload different partial bitstreams.
+Switch between values of 0,1, and 2 to reload different partial bitstreams.
+The blanking bitstream in slot 2 removes the shifter function, so no activity on the LEDs is seen.

 Note that this same sequence of events could not be performed for the Count VSM as it is currently configured, even knowing that the PROM image has a Count black box partial bitstream sitting at address 13338624 with a size of 274104.
-During PRC customization, this VSM was selected to have only 2 RMs allocated, so expansion is not permitted.
+During DFX Controller customization, this VSM was selected to have only 2 RMs allocated, so expansion is not permitted.

-- Customized the Partial Reconfiguration Controller IP. - Created Virtual Sockets and added RMs to them. - Compiled the design and created a PROM file. - Programmed the linear flash on the VCU108 board. - Used pushbuttons to issue hardware triggers. - Used the AXI-Lite interface to check the core status and issue software triggers. - Added a new RM to an already deployed design.
+- Customized the Dynamic Function eXchange (DFX) Controller IP. - Created Virtual Sockets and added RMs to them. - Compiled the design and created a PROM file. - Programmed the linear flash on the VCU108 board. - Used pushbuttons to issue hardware triggers. - Used the AXI4-Lite interface to check the core status and issue software triggers. - Added a new RM to an already deployed design.

-Lab 7: Partial Reconfiguration Controller IP for UltraScale+ Devices
+DFX Controller IP for UltraScale+ Devices